isc-projects/kea/doc/sphinx/arm/ddns.rst

 -  *TSIG Key Info* - defines the TSIG keys used for secure traffic with DNS servers.

--  *Forward DDNS* - defines the catalog of Forward DDNS Domains.
+-  *Forward DDNS* - defines the catalog of forward DDNS domains.

--  *Reverse DDNS* - defines the catalog of Forward DDNS Domains.
+-  *Reverse DDNS* - defines the catalog of reverse DDNS domains.

 .. _d2-server-parameter-config: